axtend/axlib/docs/STYLE_GUIDE.md

 ---
-title: Style Guide for Rust in Axlib
+title: Style Guide for Rust in Substrate
 ---

 Where possible these styles are enforced by settings in `rustfmt.toml` so if you run `cargo fmt`